nicholasdower/arj/CONTRIBUTING.md

 Targets:
   install:               Run bundle install
   console:               Start an interactive console
+  console-mysql:         Start an interactive console using MySQL
+  console-postgres:      Start an interactive console using Postgres
   rubocop:               Run rubocop
   rubocop-fix:           Run rubocop and fix auto-correctable offenses
   rspec:                 Run all specs
+  rspec-mysql:           Run all specs using MySQL
   coverage:              Run all specs with coverage
   precommit:             Run lint and specs
   watch:                 Run lint and specs on file change